nextras/dbal/docs/default.md

 The Connection's implementation is lazy; it connects to database only when needed.
 You can explicitly connect by calling `connect()` method; you can also `disconnect()` or `reconnect()` the connection.
 Use `ping()` method to avoid connection timeouts.

-In real world application, you are expected to you use a Dependency Injection Container.
+In real-world applications, you are expected to use a Dependency Injection Container.
 Dbal comes with integration for [Nette framework](config-nette) and [Symfony framework](config-symfony).
 Utilizing those extensions helps you to set up the Connection.

 ### Querying

-Use `query()` method to run SQL queries.
+Use the `query()` method to run SQL queries.
 The query method accepts a single SQL statement.
-Dbal supports parameter placeholders called modifiers - values are passed separately and its value will replace the placeholder with properly escaped and sanitized value.
-Read more in [Parameter Modifiers| param-modifiers] chapter.
+Dbal supports parameter placeholders called modifiers - values are passed separately and their value will replace the placeholder with a properly escaped and sanitized value.
+Read more in the [Parameter Modifiers| param-modifiers] chapter.

 ```php
 $connection->query('SELECT * FROM foo WHERE id = %i', 1);